awi-response/darts-nextgen/docs/dev/arch.md

 The packages should follow this architecture:
 ![DARTS nextgen architecture](../assets/darts_nextgen_architecture.png)

-The `darts-pipeline` utilizes [Ray](https://docs.ray.io/en/latest/index.html) to automaticly parallize the different computations.
+The `darts-nextgen` utilizes [Ray](https://docs.ray.io/en/latest/index.html) to automaticly parallize the different computations.
 However, each package should be designed so that one could build their own pipeline without Ray.
-Hence, all Ray-related functions / transformations etc. should be defined in the `darts-pipeline` project.
+Hence, all Ray-related functions / transformations etc. should be defined in the `darts-nextgen` sub-directory.

 The packages can decide to wrap their public functions into a CLI with typer.